soupi/learn-haskell-blog-generator/src/08-testing.md

 ## Writing tests

-Lets write our first test.
+Let's write our first test.
 We'll create a new module to test markup parsing.
 We'll call it `MarkupParsingSpec.hs`.
 We'll need the following imports as well: